saveourtool/diktat/info/guide/guide-chapter-3.md

     There should be no whitespaces at the end of a line.
     The only scenario where there should be no space after a colon is when the colon is used in the annotation to specify a use-site target (for example, `@param:JsonProperty`).
     There should be no spaces before `,` , `:` and `;`.

-    **Exceptions** for spaces and colons are the following:
+    **Exceptions** for spaces and colons:

-    - when `:` is used to separate a type and a supertype, including an anonymous object (after object keyword)
+    - When `:` is used to separate a type and a supertype, including an anonymous object (after object keyword)
-    - when delegating to a superclass constructor or different constructor of the same class
+    - When delegating to a superclass constructor or different constructor of the same class

 **Valid example:**
 ```kotlin